bestform/i3wm_config/README.md

 ----

 The system font used is YosemiteSanFrancisco.
-To install it, go to [](https://github.com/supermarin/YosemiteSanFranciscoFont), download the zip file and put all the ttf files in `~.fonts/`
+To install it, go to [this github page](https://github.com/supermarin/YosemiteSanFranciscoFont), download the zip file and put all the ttf files in `~.fonts/`

 Multi Monitor Setup
 -------------------